Reproducible builds: History

 The GNU Project used reproducible builds in the early 1990s.
 Changelogs from 1992 indicate the ongoing effort.

-One of the older projects to promote reproducible builds is the Bitcoin project with Gitian.
-Later, in 2013, the Tor (anonymity network) project started using Gitian for their reproducible builds.
+One of the older projects to promote reproducible builds is the Bitcoin project with Gitian, and later, GNU Guix.
+In 2013, the Tor (anonymity network) project started using Gitian for their reproducible builds.

-From 2011 a reproducible Java build system was developed for a decentralized peer-to-peer FOSS project: DirectDemocracyP2P.
+Starting in 2011, a reproducible Java build system was developed for the decentralized peer-to-peer FOSS project DirectDemocracyP2P.
 The concepts of the system's application to automated updates recommendation support was first presented in April 2013 at Decentralized Coordination.
 A treatise focusing on the implementation details of the reproducible Java compilation tool itself was published in 2015.

-In July 2013 on the Debian project started implementing reproducible builds across its entire package archive.
-By July 2017 more than 90% of the packages in the repository have been proven to build reproducibly.
+In July 2013, the Debian project started implementing reproducible builds across its entire package archive.
+By July 2017, more than 90% of the packages in the repository were proven to build reproducibly.

 In November 2018, the Reproducible Builds project joined the Software Freedom Conservancy.

-F-Droid uses reproducible builds to provide a guarantee that the distributed APKs use the claimed free source code.
+F-Droid uses reproducible builds to provide a guarantee that distributed APKs use the claimed free source code.

 The Tails portable operating system uses reproducible builds and explains to others how to verify their distribution.

-NixOS claims 100% reproducible build in June 2021 for their minimal ISO releases.
+NixOS claims 100% build reproducibility as of June 2021 for their minimal ISO releases.

 As of May 2020, Arch Linux is working on making all official packages reproducible.

-As of March 2025 Debian live images for bookworm are reproducible.
+As of March 2025, Debian live images for Bookworm are reproducible.

+The FreeBSD operating system builds reproducibly and without root access since October 2025.